-Part of our Summer Schools programme, this week will be the perfect opportunity to spend time with like-minded musicians, and to develop your skills under the guidance of a world-class team of tutors: Clare Wilkinson (voices and course director), Nicholas Todd and Giles Underwood (voices), Alison Crum and Susanna Pell (viols).
+Part of our Summer Schools programme, this week will be the perfect opportunity to spend time with like-minded musicians, and to develop your skills under the guidance of a world-class team of tutors: Clare Wilkinson (voices and course director), Carys Lane (voices), Giles Underwood (voices), Alison Crum and Alison Kinder (viols).
 Clare offers a warm and personal approach, aiming at an experience as close to tailor-made as possible for participants.
+Find out more about our tutors.

 We will perform for each other informally over the course of the week, rather than preparing for a concert.